The Lacy Foundation.

 - Arts and Culture

-The Foundation works primarily with known organizations, programs and community leaders to identify, develop and fund projects in Central Indiana.
+The Foundation works primarily with known organizations, programs, and community leaders to identify, develop and fund projects in Central Indiana.
 It does not accept unsolicited requests.
-The Foundation does not fund individuals, religious institutions, individual schools, or research and support organizations for various diseases and ailments.
+The Foundation does not fund individuals, religious institutions, individual schools, individuals research nor does it support organizations for specific health care causes.

 The SKL Series®